tmcw-up-for-adoption/d3-metatable/README.md

 A behavior that expects to be called with a selection an array of objects of data.
 Emits events:

-* rowfocus: a row is focused. returns the object
+* rowfocus: a row is focused. returns the object and the index
-* change: a row is changed. returns the object
+* change: a row is changed. returns the object and the index